redhat-cip/dci-openshift-app-agent/utilities/internal-registry/README.md

 1. The community.kubernetes ansible collections must be installed.

-## Recomendations
+## Recommendations

-It is recomended to backup the global cluster pull secrets before enabling the internal registry and restore them once it is decided to disable the internal registry.
+It is recommended to backup the global cluster pull secrets before enabling the internal registry and restore them once it is decided to disable the internal registry.

 Backing up the global cluster pull secrets is done by the following command: